Info

 - Parallel or encompassing grip is performed automatically.

 - A built-in object detection feature is available; the user can be notified after an object is picked once the "Go to" command has been initiated.
-The feature also works for lost or dropped objects, and the user can be alerted if an object is dropped after being detected.

 - Engage directional (open or close) auto-release for emergencies.